ValentinaPasqual/forgont/README.md

 - Document provenance

 ## Evidence
-- **extrinsic features chronological accuracy**
-  - **material anachronisms**: Presence of anachronistic materials or inconsistencies in material properties within the purported time
+  - **Anachronistic extrinsic features**: Presence of anachronistic materials or inconsistencies in material properties within the purported time
-- **extrinsic features Authenticity**:
-  - **material internal inconsistency**: Verification of the consistency of use of materials in the surveyed document
+  - **Inconsistent usage of extrinsic features**: Verification of the consistency of use of materials within the surveyed document
-  - **lack of external confirmation**:  Analysis of materials for compatibility with the claimed era, or any materials inconsistent with the historical context or materials against historical records

 ## Criteria adopted on intrinsic features
   - **Anachronistic usage of intrinsic features**: Incorrect or inappropriate use of language, terms, or elements within the document.
   - **Inconsistent usage of intrinsic features**: Check for consistency within the document regarding dates, events, and details.
 Internal contradictions may raise questions about authenticity
   - **Content lack of credibility**:  The reliability and trustworthiness of the information presented in the document.
   - **Unverified historical contents**: Information within the document that has not been adequately confirmed or supported by reliable historical sources.
   - **Inconsistent contents within the document**: Check for consistency within the document regarding dates, events, and details described in the document.
 Internal contradictions may raise questions about authenticity
-  - ****Inconsistent contents with other documents****: Lack of coherence or agreement in content when compared to information presented in other historical documents.
+  - **Inconsistent contents with other documents**: Lack of coherence or agreement in content when compared to information presented in other historical documents.
+  - **Presence of subsequent interpolations**: Inclusion of additional elements or modifications within a given context.
+It refers to the introduction of supplementary information following an initial statement or passage.

 ## Criteria adopted on provenance information
 - **Documentary Evidence Criteria**